Summary

 passwordSpecifies the password for authentication ( starting from ROS 7.8)

-3. Attached hard drive or USB drive for storage - formatted as ext3/ext4
+3. Attached HDD, SSD or USB drive for storage - formatted with a filesystem supported by RouterOS - How to format/manage disks

 Device-mode limits container use by default, before granting container mode access - make sure your device is fully secured.